 New Age

-If you focus on spiritualism, personal growth, and self-improvement to enhance spiritual well-being through practices such as meditation, yoga, and energy healing, and also place emphasis on holistic health and wellness, and also feel that all things in the universe are interconnected and that we are all part of a greater whole, then you might well choose to follow the New Age religion.
+If you focus on spiritualism, personal growth, and self-improvement to enhance spiritual well-being through practices such as meditation, yoga, and energy healing, and also place emphasis on holistic health and wellness, and also feel that all things in the universe are interconnected and that we are all part of a greater whole, then you might well choose to follow the New Age religion, although it is not at this time considered to be a religion.

 I hope this was interesting for you.